geosolutions-it/crop-information-portal/admin_manual/en/admin/csv/index.rst

 	,Bolan,BALOCHISTAN,2013,Jan,1,fake_arg,100
 	2,Bolan,BALOCHISTAN,2013,Feb,1,fake_arg,200

+.. note:: The **value** element is the measured value in that region during the period of time indicated expressed in the unit of measurement provided in the ``agromet_descriptor``

 The first column is ignored, the columns 'distr', 'prov', 'year', 'mon', 'dec' and 'factor' are the composed primary key of the database and the last column is the value of the agromet factor.

 Crop Data